 Tax Rules for P&L Estimation

 Tax rules in MerchantFlow let you configure per-country tax rates so that your daily P&L calculations include estimated tax as a line item.
-This gives you a more accurate picture of net profit without waiting for final tax filings.
+Whether tax actually reduces profit depends on your Sales Tax Treatment preference, configured separately in Settings > Financial Preferences.

 What Are Tax Rules?

 Tax rules define the estimated tax rate for each country where you sell products.
-MerchantFlow uses these rates to calculate an estimated tax amount for each day's revenue, which appears as a deduction in the daily P&L breakdown.
+MerchantFlow uses these rates to calculate an estimated tax amount for each day's revenue, which is shown in the daily P&L breakdown and is treated as a cost or as pass-through based on your Sales Tax Treatment choice above.

 How to Access Tax Rules

-Navigate to Settings > Tax to view, create, and manage tax rules.
+Navigate to Settings > Tax (/dashboard/settings/tax) to view, create, and manage tax rules.

 How to Add a Tax Rule